Ronakkkkk/cnfts-e2e_solana/README.md

-# NFT Compression Examples
+# NFT Compression

-This repository provides examples on how to mint and interact with compressed NFTs.
+This repository provides examples of how to mint and interact with compressed NFTs.
-The examples are based Metaplex's [examples](https://github.com/metaplex-foundation/compression-read-api-js-examples) but are updated to be compatible with the latest API spec and Helius RPCs.

 ## Scripts